Sanghiji

 Shri Digamber Jain Atishya Kshetra Mandir, Sanghiji is an ancient Jain Temple in Sanganer, Rajasthan made of red stone.
 The ancient Shri Digamber Jain temple of Sanganer is 16 km from Jaipur.

 History

-This temple is a major Jain pilgimage center.
+This temple is a major Jain pilgrimage center.
 The idol of the principal deity of this temple, Lord Rishabhanatha (Adinatha), the first Tirthankara, is supposed to be 4000 years old.
 The last phase of this temple was completed in the 10th century A.D., according to the inscription of V.S.
 1011 in one of the Toranas.

 About temple

 In the underground portion, there is located an ancient small temple guarded by the yaksha, nature spirits.
 The sacred temple has seven underground floors which are kept closed due to old religious beliefs and visitors are not allowed to see them.
 It is said that only a Balyati ascetic Digambara saint can enter it and can bring out the idols of this underground temple for a limited period, which is declared and decided previously.

 The temple also has a dharamshala equipped with all modern facilities, including bhojanalaya (a restaurant).